superbox-dev/keba_keenergy/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

-## Github is used for everything
+## GitHub is used for everything

-Github is used to host code, to track issues and feature requests, as well as accept pull requests.
+GitHub is used to host code, to track issues and feature requests, as well as accept pull requests.

 Pull requests are the best way to propose changes to the codebase.

 1. Fork the repo and create your branch from `main`
 2. If you've changed something, update the documentation.
-3. Set up the project with `./scripts/setup.sh`.
-4. Make sure your code lints with `./scripts/lint.sh`.
+3. Make sure your code lints with `./scripts/lint.sh`.
-5. Test you contribution.
+4. Test you contribution.
-6. Issue that pull request!
+5. Issue that pull request!

-## Report bugs using Github's [issues](../../issues)
+## Report bugs using GitHub's [issues](../../issues)

 GitHub issues are used to track public bugs.
 Report a bug by [opening a new issue](../../issues/new/choose); it's that easy!